langchain-ai/langchain-nextjs-template/README.md

 # 🦜️🔗 LangChain + Next.js Starter Template

 This template scaffolds a simple LangChain.js + Next.js starter template.
-It has one endpoint, `POST /api/chat`, that streams back a model call to the frontend.
-It uses Vercel's [AI SDK](https://github.com/vercel-labs/ai) to pipe the stream back to the client as well as display the incoming messages.
+It has one endpoint, `POST /api/chat`, that streams a LangChain model call, then uses Vercel's [AI SDK](https://github.com/vercel-labs/ai) to pipe that stream back to the client and display the incoming messages.

 ![Screenshot of the title card](/public/images/title-card.png)